Automated tuning for the parameters of linear solvers: Direct numerical simulation of turbulent flow

 \subsection{Flow in a channel with a matrix of wall-mounted cubes}

-The second test case performs the DNS in the channel with a matrix of equally spaced cubes mounted on a channel wall.
+The second test case performs the DNS in a channel with a matrix of equally spaced cubes mounted on a channel wall.
 The flow is modeled in a periodic box with dimensions $4h \times 3.4h \times 4h$, where $h$ is the cube height.
-The modeling is performed for the $\mbox{Re}_b = 3854$, defined using the bulk velocity and cube height.
-The grid stretching is applied for each wall, and the overall grid size constructed is 2.32~mln. cells.
+The modeling is performed for $\mbox{Re}_b = 3854$, defined using the bulk velocity and cube height.
+The overall grid size constructed is 2.32~mln. cells, and the grid stretching is applied for each wall.
 More details about the problem statement can be found in~\cite{KrasnopolskyCPC2018}.
 The simulation models $T=600$ time units, and the transition to turbulence occurs in the first 100~time units.
 The time integration step is set to $\tau = 4 \cdot 10^{-3}$.
+The tolerances for solving the linear systems are set to $10^{-8}$ and $10^{-10}$ for the pressure and pseudo-pressure, respectively.
+The formulated case is calculated on six compute nodes.

-The formulated case is calculated on 6~compute nodes.
-The simulation performed with ``default'' linear solver configuration is done in 1007~min, which includes 967~min spent on solving SLAEs.
+The simulation performed with the \textit{baseline} linear solver configuration is done in 1007~min, which includes 967~min spent on solving SLAEs and 40~min spent on the other calculations.
 The evolution of the cumulative number of linear solver iterations per time step shows almost constant variation during the whole run (Figure~\ref{fig:channel_cube_iters}), and the number of iterations changes in the range of 17--21.
 Modeling with the optimized linear solver configuration allows for a significant reduction in calculation time.
-The corresponding simulation takes 662~min (621~min for solving SLAEs), and even accounting for 12~min for SLAE solver optimization, the resulting advantage is by a factor of~1.5.
+The corresponding SLAE solution time is reduced to 621~min, which indicates a speedup of a factor of~1.56.
+The full DNS takes 662~min, and even after accounting for 12~min for SLAE solver optimization, the resulting advantage for the simulation with $T=600$ is by a factor of~1.5.
 The number of iterations for the optimized solver configuration varies in the range of 26--31.